U-Boat Worx

+U-Boat Worx is a Dutch manufacturer of crewed submersibles, which it designs and builds in-house in the Netherlands for private, scientific, and commercial use, including the superyacht and cruise-tourism sectors.
+The company is the only maker to series-produce private submersibles, the NEMO line.
+Trade publications have described it as the largest builder of private submarines in the world with over 60 submarines in operation.

+Its models range from two-person recreational submersibles to the flagship model that can dive to 3,000 meters (9,845 feet)., and its Super Sub with a top speed of up to 10 knots, is marketed as the fastest private submersible.

 History

-In the early 2000s, after a successful career in the software industry culminating in the Stock Exchange listing of his company, Exact Software,[1] Houtman commenced looking for a personal submarine for his own enjoyment, only to find that submersibles were the sole domain of military or institutional scientific users.
+In the early 2000s, Bert Houtman had a successful career in the software industry.
+It culminated in the stock exchange listing of his company, Exact Software.[1]
+After that, he began looking for a personal submarine for his own enjoyment.
+However, he discovered that submersibles were used almost exclusively by the military or scientific institutions.

-In his quest to personalise submarines for everyday use, Bert teamed up with a Canadian inventor, Peter Mitton,[2] who had pioneered a small one person Sub (C - Quester)[3] that provided the template for what was to follow.
+In his quest to personalise submarines for everyday use, Bert Houtman teamed up with a Canadian inventor, Peter Mitton,[2] who had pioneered a small one person Sub (C - Quester)[3] that provided the template for what was to follow.

-That partnership ended in 2005;[1] Bert Houtman founded U-Boat Worx determined to expand the audience for private submersibles.
+That partnership ended in 2005;[1] Bert Houtman founded U-Boat Worx B.V. determined to expand the audience for private submersibles.

 U-Boat Worx delivered in 2015 a private submarine for a Cruise Ship, this was the first cruise ship with a submarine operation onboard.[3]
 Later the Crystal Esprit and Genting Dream also took delivery of a U-Boat Worx submersibles.